jseverijn3k/collector/README.md

   * also add them to the backup and restore routine
   * should we have a standard artist list that is being downloaded?
     * -> now only an overview of an artist in the database can be shown??
     * -> so something like a standard database setup...
-If so, should we make a standard 'stocklist' or something?? -> MVP-2 is a BS4 scraper to scrape <https://www.hitdossier-online.nl>
+If so, should we make a standard 'stocklist' or something?? x-> MVP-2 is a BS4 scraper to scrape <https://www.hitdossier-online.nl>
       * create a function to:
         * read the stock list
         * query musicbrainz for artist mb_id